Building an Arduino Smart Irrigation Controller (SDG 6: Clean Water and Sanitation)

 Why This Matters for Sustainable Development

-Water scarcity is increasingly recognized as a systemic challenge in agriculture, cities, and climate adaptation.
+Water scarcity is increasingly recognized as a systemic challenge in agriculture, cities, gardens, food systems, and climate adaptation.
+Irrigation is one of the places where measurement can directly improve resource use.

 In that sense, the project illustrates a broader sustainability principle: responsible resource management depends on feedback systems that connect observation to action.